 - Can you think of any Christmas songs where you hear the word Noel?
 “The First Noel.”
 Sing the song together and talk about what it means.
 Remind your kids, the reason we celebrate Christmas is to celebrate Jesus’ birthday.

 - What does the star on the tree we’re making remind us of?
-The star reminds us of the Star of Bethlehem that guided the wise men to the easy where they could go and worship Jesus.
+The star reminds us of the Star of Bethlehem that guided the wise men to the east, where they could see and worship Jesus.

 The Stories Behind the Music: Christmas Carol Devotions and Activities for Your Family

-This devotional uses the Bible, classic Christmas carols, and hands-on activities speak to your families minds and hearts the truths of the gospel.
+This devotional uses the Bible, classic Christmas carols, and hands-on activities to speak to your family’s minds and hearts the truths of the gospel.

 Each lesson includes: